Frequently asked questions

 The aim of the engagement process is to identify a single GBS structure which governs a sport.
 IOM Sport's engagement criteria focuses on establishing if a GBS has achieved a high level of organisation and governance.

-You can find our current list of recognised sports here.
+View our current list of recognised sports

 Under a new process introduced in 2017, applications for recognition of a sport (and a Governing Body for that sport are dealt with together).
 Recognition of sports and Governing Bodies of Sport is subject to the submission of an 'Engagement' application which assesses sporting activity and governance.